 Tables VI-B-1 and VI-B-2 summarize the RFP calculations.
-The emissions inventory used in the RFP demonstration incorporate the benefits of two regulations adopted by CARB in December 2021: (1) Heavy-Duty Inspection and Maintenance Plan (HD I&M)3 and (2) Small Off-Road Engines (SORE)4 regulation.
+The emissions inventory used in the RFP demonstration incorporate the benefits of two regulations adopted by CARB in December 2021: (1) Heavy Duty Inspection and Maintenance Plan (HD I&M)8 and (2) Small Off Road Engines (SORE)9 regulation.
 The RFP demonstration was extended to 2037, which is the attainment date for Extreme nonattainment areas.
 Figure VI-B-1 depicts the target level and projected baseline RFP demonstration for VOCs.
 For each of the milestone years, the required progress is met on the basis of reductions from the existing control program using a combination of VOC and NOx reductions within the South Coast Air Basin (Basin).
 No additional reductions from the proposed control measures in this AQMP are needed for progress purposes.
 Projected VOC baseline emissions are not sufficient to meet the CAA requirements as the baseline VOC emission levels are above the target levels of each milestone year.
 Therefore, projected NOx baseline emission reductions are used to substitute the shortfall and to comply with the targeted RFP levels.
 The CAA Section 182(c)(2)(C) provides for NOx reductions to substitute for RFP reductions not achieved for VOC emissions.
 The demonstration in Tables VI-B-1 and VI-B-2 show compliance with RFP requirements.
+Figure VI-B-2 illustrates how the cumulative reductions in VOC and NOx combined surpass the required reduction in VOC, thus showing compliance with RFP requirements.
 The contingency measure requirement for the RFP demonstration is summarized in Chapter 4 of the 2022 AQMP.
 While the Basin is expected to meet the RFP requirements for ozone precursor emissions, attainment of the 2015 ozone standard relies heavily on significant NOx reductions.
-Accordingly, the proposed control strategy consists of two components: 1) an aggressive control strategy for all NOx emission sources in the Basin; and 2) control of locally generated emissions via proposed statewide or nationally applied control measures implemented by state and federal actions.
+Accordingly, the proposed control strategy consists of two components: 1) an aggressive control strategy for all NOx emission sources in the Basin; and 2) control of locally generated emissions via proposed state-wide or nationally applied control measures implemented by state and federal actions.